 The Board of Directors shall annually set the amount of dues for each category of membership.
 Nonpayment of dues by a member in a dues-paying category shall terminate the membership and all corresponding benefits.

-When a member vacates a membership-eligible position within the SEA, the membership is retained by the SEA and transferred to the successor or other eligible position.
-Individuals unaffiliated with an SEA are not eligible for membership, unless an Honorary membership has been conferred by the Board of Directors.
+When a member vacates a membership-eligible position within the SEA or LEA, the membership is retained by the SEA or LEA and may be transferred to the successor or other eligible position.

 The period of membership of each person who joins the Association in any membership category shall be 365 days from the payment of dues or granting of a non dues-paying status.